awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteAlias.md

 One of the parameters in the request is invalid\.
 HTTP Status Code: 400

+ **ResourceConflictException**
+The resource already exists, or another operation is in progress\.
+HTTP Status Code: 409

  **ServiceException**
 The AWS Lambda service encountered an internal error\.
 HTTP Status Code: 500